Nemesis: The Wizardry Adventure

 Nemesis: The Wizardry Adventure is a 1996 adventure and role-playing video game developed and published by Sir-Tech.
 It is a spin-off of the Wizardry series of games.
 Originally for MS-DOS, ports to Saturn and Windows were released in Japan in 1998.

+Gameplay

+Nemesis features hybrid gameplay, with both puzzle-solving and role-playing elements to the adventure.
+Gameplay is in first person, and uses point and click mechanics for dialog, puzzle-solving, and environment interaction.
+The player begins with pre-set statistics, but weapon skills can be improved through combat use of a weapon and the player also learns magical spells throughout the game.
+Combat in the game is in real time, and involves clicking to target the enemy after selecting commands.

 Development

 Nemesis was developed by Sir-Tech and conceived by director Linda Currie, the younger sister of company founders Rob and Norm Sirotek.
 Currie had worked at the company for many years, most recently as the producer of Jagged Alliance.
 Speaking to PC Gamer US in 1995, Currie explained that Nemesis was designed as an adventure/role-playing hybrid that was "not [...] intimidating or complex."
 Its controls were simplified, and she compared its design to that of Myst, but with a greater emphasis on action and conversation.
 Like Myst, Nemesis also features pre-rendered 3D graphics.
 Currie said that the team hoped to provide "the enjoyment of adventure but the conflict of a combat game."
 According to PC Gamers T. Liam McDonald, Nemesis was an attempt by Sir-Tech to engage the era's influx of new computer game players, many of whom were unfamiliar with the Wizardry license.
 However, instead of making the game part of the series' canon, Sir-Tech created an original setting meant to retain only what Currie called "the qualities that Wizardry stands for: an epic story, intrigue, mystery, and arsenals of unique items."

 In contrast to previous Wizardry titles, the designers chose to make Nemesis a real-time game.
 Matching real-time combat and enemy movement with "step-based" player motion was a challenge for the team.
 In addition, Currie explained that combat speed had to be paced to give players time to react to enemy attacks.
 She told PC Gamer that she wanted Nemesis to offer strategic options, despite its real-time nature, to grant the player an opportunity "for something more than click-click-click."
 Sir-Tech showed the game at the 1996 Electronic Entertainment Expo (E3) in June, alongside Realms of Arkania: Shadows over Riva.
 In the July 1996 issue of PC Magazine, writer Michael E. Ryan reported that Nemesis was planned for a September release.
 It was ultimately released on October 17, 1996.